 At this point make the decision if your business LLC will become member-managed or manager-manager style.
-If you happen to have an LLC in another state and you wish to expand to the state of Wisconsin, then the process of switches to filing for a Foreign LLC.
+If you happen to have an LLC in another state and you wish to expand to the state of Wisconsin, then the process of filing switches to one for a Foreign LLC.

-The operating agreement in Wisconsin has not been required to be filed with the articles of organization.
-Most giving legal advice recommend business owners do this process anyway since it holds up well during a dispute in court.
-The operating agreement as a legal document delineates the ownership and lists how your particular business will operate.
+The operating agreement in Wisconsin is not required to be filed with the articles of organization.
+However, most recommend that business owners do so anyway in case of court disputes.
+The operating agreement is a legal document that delineates the ownership and lists how your business operates.
 The registered agent must keep the document on file.
-For a Wisconsin LLC with more than one member, the advice remains to have an operating agreement among members.
+For a Wisconsin LLC with more than one member, it is advised to have an operating agreement among members.

-After registering begin exploring business accounts at banks.
-Obtaining a business bank account begins the separation process between an owner’s personal assets and the business assets.
-This gives much personal asset protection.
+After registering, begin exploring bank business accounts.
+Obtaining a business bank account begins with the separation process between an owner’s personal assets and the business’ assets.
+This protects your personal assets.
 As an added bonus, it makes accounting and tax filing an easier process.

-Next, apply for a business credit care that allows recording of personal and business expenses separately.
-This build’s a credit history in a business’s name rather than an individual’s name.
+Next, apply for a business credit card that allows recording of personal and business expenses separately.
+This builds a credit history in a business’ name rather than an individual’s name.
 At some point, you may need investors, and a business credit history may prove useful in that.

 Hiring employees has a whole set of parameters to meet.
-It begins with assuring the employee has eligibility to work in the U.S. Other things to consider remain as:
+It begins with ensuring the employee has eligibility to work in the U.S. Other things to consider are:

 - Classifying employees as new hires in the State of Wisconsin